AguaClara/String-Digester/TricklingFilter_Final_Report.md

 ## Abstract

-The objective for this semester was identifying problems with trickling filters and determining possibly solutions.
+The objective for this semester was identifying problems with trickling filters and determining possible solutions.
 After an extensive literature review, two bench scale experiments were conducted.
 The first was to characterize the hydraulic behavior of a trickling filter and the flow of water through its packing media.
 The team used this information to identify the areas within the system with the greatest potential for improvements.
 From this information, the first prototype was built using strings to control flow paths and create a high surface area to volume ratio.
 Preliminary tests were conducted on the prototype to determine flow dispersion, residence time, and optimal string spacing.

 <div class="alert alert-block alert-danger">
 Revise first sentence.